Appearance

 When your research is complete, you:

-• Create and upload Metadata describing your results to the Open Science Catalog, which link to your data.
+- Create and upload metadata describing your results to the Open Science Catalog, which link to your data and workflows.

 The ESA Project Results Repository (ESA PRR) is a long-term storage service provided by ESA to persistently host results from ESA-funded projects.
 Once users have completed their work, they can upload their datasets and workflows to the PRR to ensure they remain accessible and preserved over time.
 While publishing to the PRR is optional, it is strongly recommended for long-term availability and compliance with FAIR principles.
 A detailed guide to this process is available in the publication section.